calidion/aex/README.md

 npm test
 ```

-## No semver
+## Effective Versioning

-Semver has been posioning node.js npm for a long time, aex will not follow it.
-Aex will warn every user to keep aex version fixed and take care whenever update to a new version.
 Aex follows a general versioning called [Effective Versioning](https://github.com/calidion/effective-versioning).

-## No callbacks in middleware

-Aex is anti-koa which is wrong and misleading just like semver.

 ## All lives matter

-Aex supports human equality in law of rights only, and supports human diversity in other area.
-Humans will never be equal in most area which is the law of nature.
+Aex supports human equality in law of rights only and supports human diversity in other area.
+Humans will never be equal in most area which is law of nature.

 ## Lincense